MosesPWalker/SimpleSpeedDirectHUD/README.md

 ☝☝ Tap twice on center of screen to change MPH / KMH / Walk-Run / HUD MPH+ / HUD KHM+ views.
 If in HUD view, align  '↑ ↑'  arrows pointing toward front of car.  ☝ Tap once on '☾/☀︎'  icon at top of screen to change Dark/Light modes.
 Use 'Settings' tab to change options.

+Q&A-1
+What do I do if the screen auto-lock activates when I try to use the app?
+A-1
+While the App has a feature that askes the iPhone to not auto-lock when it is in use, the iPhone may override this setting if the iPhone has been switched to other Apps or the App has been dormat.
+If this happens, you can go into the iPhone Settings > Display & Brightness > Auto-lock and change it to "Never" (just remember to change it back when needed and to manually lock the display for safety reasons.)

+Q@A-2
+When changing the brightness in the App settings, why does the slider show a different level than what the iPhone is currently set for?
+A-2
+While the App has a feature to set the brightness, the iPhone can be changed to a different level than the last one selected in the App.
+To re-activate the App brightness level, change the slide slightly back and forth.

 1.5.0 Safety: Developer Information for the User - This page is for information users can use to find answers to questions and request support.
 * Email: most_walker_0a @ icloud.com
 * ⚠ Use of App means you agree to terms on the App Store Install Page - Use this App at your own risk ⚠